The Bell Jar

 The Bell Jar is the only novel written by the American writer and poet Sylvia Plath.
 Originally published under the pseudonym "Victoria Lucas" in 1963, the novel is supposedly semi-autobiographical, with the names of places and people changed.
 The book is often regarded as a roman à clef because the protagonist's descent into mental illness parallels Plath's own experiences with what may have been clinical depression.
 Plath died by suicide a month after its first UK publication.

 The novel was published under Plath's name for the first time in 1966.
-It was not published in the United States until 1971, in accordance with the wishes of both Plath's husband Ted Hughes and her mother.
+It was not published in the United States until 1971, in accordance with the wishes of both Plath's husband Ted Hughes and her mother Aurelia Plath.
 In the United States, the book became an instant best-seller, and has since been translated into more than forty languages.